-In the processing of the data, the following statistical treatments were employed:
+In the processing of the data the following statistical treatments were employed:

-Descriptive statistics were used to present the nature of the variables involved.
-Arithmetic means, frequency counts, and percentages were used to present the profile of the student and teacher-respondents.
+Descriptive statistics was used to present the nature of the variables involved.
+Arithmetic mean, frequency counts, and percentages were used to present the profile of the student and teacher-respondents.

-Multiple Regression (MR) analysis was utilized to test the relationship between the motivations, attitudes, and HE/TLE performance.
-The same statistical procedure was employed to determine how the profile of students and teachers affects academic performance.
-T-test was employed for the test for significant differences in the motivation of students who had TLE as a personal choice and those who were influenced by other people.
-A 0.05 margin of error was assumed in hypothesis testing.
+Multiple Regression (MR) analysis was utilized to test relationship between the motivations, attitudes and HE/TLE performance.
+The same statistical procedure was employed to determine how the profile of students and teachers affect academic performance.
+T-test was employed for the test for significant difference of the motivation of students who had TLE as personal choice and those who were influenced by other people.

+A 0.05 margin of error was assumed in hypotheses testing.